hjwp/Book-TDD-Web-Dev-Python/server-quickstart.md

-If you don't already own a domain name you can use (you don't have to use the *www.* subdomain, you could use *superlists.yourdomain.com*), then you'll need to get on from a "domain registrar".
+If you don't already own a domain name you can use (you don't have to use the *www.* subdomain, you could use *superlists.yourdomain.com*), then you'll need to get one from a "domain registrar".
 There are loads out there, I quite like Gandi or the slightly-more-friendly (but no 2FA) 123-reg.